-Garmin Training Readiness Explained: What Every Score Actually Means
+Garmin Training Readiness: What to Do at Every Score (1-100)

 Garmin Training Readiness gives you a single number every morning.
 But what does a score of 42 actually mean?
 Is 55 good enough to train hard?
 What about 78 - does that mean you should go all out?